-The second grand slam in the world tennis circuit is the French Open, and the 2018 edition is setting up to be one of the best in recent times.
+The second grand slam on the world tennis circuit is the French Open, and the 2019 edition is shaping up as one of the best in recent times.
 All eyes will be on Rafael Nadal as he looks to continue his masterclass on the clay court, which has seen him win eleven titles at Roland Garros, while Simona Halep will head in as favourite on the women’s side of the draw.

 2020 French Open TV Preview